 👉 Click here to download our YouTube Thumbnail Photoshop Template, ready-to-go with the perfect dimensions for optimized YouTube thumbnails.

-Analyze Your CTR Data
+🕵 How to Analyze Your Data & Benchmarks

 Don’t just set it and forget it – take the time to learn from past videos and see which thumbnails are attracting viewers to your channel.
+To analyze your thumbnail CTR data, go into YouTube Analytics > Reach tab.
+Here you’ll see your CTR percentage.

 If your CTR is low, your thumbnails (or titles) may not be resonating.
 Try changing the thumbnails on these low-performing videos to see if a new image helps to improve the video click-thru rate.